1 of 16All photos

-To do it: Stand with feet much wider than shoulder width, arms relaxed by sides.
+To do it: Stand with feet much wider than shoulder-width apart, arms relaxed by sides.
 Squat as deep as possible to the left, while turning right toes up, flexing right foot (right leg remains straight and torso leans slightly forward to maintain balance).
 Extend arms straight out from shoulders.
-Return to the starting position and perform on the opposite side to complete one rep. Do 2 to 4 sets of 8 to 12 reps.
+Return to the starting position and perform on the opposite side to complete 1 rep. Do 2 to 4 sets of 8 to 12 reps.

 Photo: Mark Burnham Photography

 This move effectively targets the inner-thigh muscles while also engaging your whole body and increasing heart rate (meaning more calories burned!), says Jessica Matthews, exercise physiologist at the American Council on Exercise.

 To do it: Stand with feet together and take a deep breath in.
 As you exhale, jump feet out wide and cross arms overhead.
 From there, scissor legs, crossing left leg in front of right, as left arm crosses over right at chest level.
 Immediately repeat, alternating sides each time.